Alhambra Twin Cinemas

-The Alhambra Theatre was opened in December of 1924, and was then the largest theater yet built in the growing, suburban community of Alhambra, eight miles east of downtown Los Angeles.
+The Alhambra Theatre was opened in December of 1924, and was then the largest theatre yet built in the growing, suburban community of Alhambra, eight miles east of downtown Los Angeles.
 The architect was George Weir.
 The announcement of the opening in the Los Angles Times called the Alhambra Theatre a playhouse, and plays were presented on its stage during its early years, alternating with vaudeville shows and movies.
-Operated first as an independent theater, it became part of the young Edwards Theatre Circuit in the early 1930’s, after which time the Alhambra Theatre operated exclusively as a movie house.
+Operated first as an independent theatre, it became part of the young Edwards Theatre Circuit in the early-1930’s, after which time the Alhambra Theatre operated exclusively as a movie house.

 An unusual feature of the Alhambra Theatre was a false wall of glazed windows separating the auditorium from an inner lobby.
 The lobby was in three parts; The outer lobby with its box office; The main lobby where the concession stand was built in later years; And, separated from this by a broad curtain which was drawn open during intermissions, a dimly lit area which occupied the back of the auditorium itself, and was seperated from it only by this false wall.
 The high ceiling of the auditorium reached unbroken from the proscenium, back to the east end of the building.
 Against the east wall was a two story structure with restrooms on the ground floor and projection booth above.
 This structure was to the left as patrons entered the inner lobby from the main lobby.
 To the right was the long false wall, about nine feet high, and its row of windows overlooking the auditorium, and the draped entrances to the four aisles.
 The auditorium featured several rows of tall-backed leather upholstered loges, and a large number of ordinary orchestra seats.
 The total seating capacity of this room was probably more than 1,000.

-In the later 1960’s, with the growing popularity of multiplex theaters, the Annex was refurbished and re-opened as the Gold Cinema.
-Although the theaters shared the same box office and lobby and restrooms, as with any twin cinema, they continued for several years to be listed seperately in newspaper theater listings.
-Finally, in the 1970’s, the theater was renamed the Alhambra Twin Cinemas, and thereafter their newspaper listings were combined.
+In the later 1960’s, with the growing popularity of multiplex theatres, the Annex was refurbished and re-opened as the Gold Cinema.
+Although the theatres shared the same box office and lobby and restrooms, as with any twin cinema, they continued for several years to be listed separately in newspaper theatre listings.
+Finally, in the 1970’s, the theatre was renamed the Alhambra Twin Cinemas, and thereafter their newspaper listings were combined.

 The remainder of the building was soon razed, and a ten-screen Edwards multiplex called the Atlantic Palace was constructed on the same site.
 It continues in operation today.